 In the 1850s, the search for the lost Franklin Expedition was considered England’s “Modern Odyssey,” and Lady Franklin nothing less than the “Penelope of England.”
 Today, she is still often portrayed as a symbol, but now as a conniving strategist whose own ambitions propelled her husband to his tragic end.

 This presentation considers the life of one of the Victorian period’s most compelling women in a new light: not as a Penelope or conniver, but as a master of narrative.
 Moving between history, biography, and fiction, Erika explores how Lady Franklin’s character continues to fascinate, rile, and inspire as much as the lost Franklin Expedition itself.
-Dr. Erika Behrisch is an Associate Professor at Royal Military College.
+Dr. Erika Behrisch is a Professor at Royal Military College.

 10 February 2021